Stocks hold relatively steady after worst rout in two months

-NEW YORK (AP) — Stocks are holding relatively steady on Wall Street Wednesday, firming a bit a day after falling to their worst loss since December on worries about higher interest rates.
+NEW YORK (AP) — Stocks are holding relatively steady on Wall Street Wednesday, a day after falling to their worst loss since December on worries about higher interest rates.

 High rates can help drive down inflation, but they raise the risk of a recession because they slow the economy.
 They also hurt investment prices.

-Yields in the Treasury market have shot higher this month after several stronger-than-expected reports on the economy forced the recalibration by Wall Street, which earlier was building bets for the Fed to take it easier on interest rates soon.
+Yields in the Treasury market have shot higher this month after several stronger-than-expected reports on the economy forced the recalibration by Wall Street, which had earlier built bets that easing inflation would get the Fed to take it easier on interest rates soon.

 The yield on the 10-year Treasury is near its highest level since November.
-It pulled back a bit from its surge on Tuesday, dipping to 3.92% from 3.95%.
-That helped take some pressure off stocks.
+It pulled back a bit from its surge on Tuesday, dipping to 3.90% from 3.95%.
+That helped take some pressure off stocks on Wednesday.

-Traders have in recent weeks cut way back on bets that the Fed could cut rates later this year.
+Traders have in recent weeks reduced bets that the Fed could cut rates later this year.
 Now they’re in closer alignment with what Fed officials have been telling the market for months, if not preparing for even more.

-Investors are penciling in at least two more rate hikes of 0.25 percentage points, with a possible third.
+Investors are penciling in at least two more rate hikes of 0.25 percentage points.
 They’re even talking about the possibility that the Fed may consider going back to increases of 0.50 points.

 The Fed has brought its main overnight rate up to a range of 4.50% to 4.75%, up from virtually zero at the start of last year, in its drive to stamp out high inflation.
 It’s also said it envisions no cuts to rates this year.